Oxycodone, slow release (By mouth)

 Long Acting Tablet

-- Do not presoak, lick, or wet the tablet before you place it in your mouth.
+- Do not soak, lick, or wet the tablet before you place it in your mouth.
+Take 1 tablet at a time with enough water to swallow it completely.

 Drugs and Foods to Avoid: